wwylab/CliPP/README.md

 ## The CliP Outputs
+By default, all outputs will be stored in the folder named `sample_id`, and this name can be changed with the `-i` or `--sample_id ` option.
-The output for CliP is two-fold:
+The final result for CliP is two-fold:
 * The subclonal structure, i.e., clustering results: cluster number, the total number of SNVs in each cluster, and the estimated CP for each cluster.
 * The mutation assignment, i.e., cluster id for each mutation.
 This output can then serve as the basis for inference of phylogenetic trees.